What happened to 7 Up?

 It also gives your company guidance.
 If you are about “simplicity,” let’s say, then everything you do – including the messages and advertising you deliver – reflects simplicity.

-It’s with that knowledge that we look what went wrong with the soft drink, 7 Up.
-Owned today by the Dr. Pepper Snapple Group, 7 Up was once only behind Coca-Cola and Pepsi in market share.
+It’s with that knowledge that we look what went wrong with 7 Up.
+Owned today by the Dr. Pepper Snapple Group, it was once only behind Coca-Cola and Pepsi in market share.
 It was the Uncola, with ads featuring Jeffrey Holder.

 Even stranger, since its market share started plummeting about a decade ago, it has had so many different themelines and different ad campaigns in an attempt to stall its market share fall that the brand has essentially become meaningless.

 To put it simply, 7 Up couldn’t decide who it was and who it was for.
 It went from a soda giant to an afterthought.
 There are market forces that have affected 7 Up as well, but its own lack of brand meaning is what is doing it in.